-Pick a Distance From Your Rabbit That Works for Him
+3. Pick a Distance From Your Rabbit That Works for Him

 A rabbit that already knows you may find comfort in your presence, but one that doesn't may just feel threatened if you linger too close.
 If you're moving a long-time pet to a new home, chances are he'll welcome your reassurance and attention, but if the pet is new he may see you as a potential predator until he learns otherwise.

 Much like cats, rabbits will take a few days to settle in.
 He may choose one hiding spot that he has deemed safe, or he may surreptitiously creep around the house.
 Either way, he should be allowed his space to do so.
 Once he is wandering around in the open more and doesn't tense up or shy away from the house's inhabitants, then he is fairly well acclimated and can be better absorbed into the family and the everyday workings of the household.

-Safely Introducing Your Rabbit to Other Pets
+4. Be Careful When Introducing Your Rabbit to Your Other Pets

 This is not just for the rabbit's safety, as rabbits are powerful fighters if they feel threatened.
 Cats and small dogs could be injured if a rabbit gets too nervous about their curious advances.
 Introduce the animals through a divider first, then together with extremely close supervision and some form of restraint (especially for larger dogs) is advisable.

 Remember that cats and dogs are predators, and rabbits are hard-wired to fear them.
-That doesn't mean that they can never make good house-mates, especially if you introduce animals at a young age, but don't be surprised if it takes a while.
+That doesn't mean that they can never make good housemates, especially if you introduce animals at a young age, but don't be surprised if it takes a while.

 Don't feel discouraged if it takes your rabbit several days to feel at home in his new environment.
 Give him time, space, and a relaxed atmosphere and he will come around.
 Some well-socialized rabbits may be settled in within a day, while others may take weeks to be perfectly at home.
 Sooner or later, they're bound to accept the new digs and assimilate themselves into their new families.
 Just remember that, unlike dogs and cats, a rabbit is a prey animal by nature.
 That means that it'll naturally be a bit more flighty, and a bit more sensitive to unfamiliar aspects of home life.